-The Secretariat is responsible for the management and administration of the University’s regulations and procedures with respect to the following areas of student contention: academic appeals, academic offences, student complaints, student conduct and discipline and fitness to practise.
+The Secretariat is responsible for the management and administration of the University’s Regulations and procedures with respect to areas of student contention.

-When a student would like to dispute the decision of a Board of Examiners, they should initially raise their concerns informally with individuals such as tutors, programme leaders, Academic Officers and staff in Student Services.
-Frequently matters can be resolved quickly and satisfactorily in this way.
+If you wish to dispute the decision of a Board of Examiners, you should initially raise concerns informally with individuals such as tutors, programme leaders, Academic Officers and staff in Student Services.
+Frequently, matters can be resolved quickly and satisfactorily in this way.

-Under the University Regulations, a student can formally pursue a dispute by requesting a Review and, if they remain dissatisfied with the outcome, it may be open to them to lodge an Appeal.
-A student may not lodge an Appeal unless a Review has been concluded.
+Under the University Regulations, you can formally pursue a dispute by requesting a Review and, if you remain dissatisfied with the outcome, it may be an option to lodge an Appeal.
+Appeals may not be lodged unless the Review has been completed.

-The complaints procedure provides students with a means to channel complaints about:
+The complaints procedure provide a means for you to channel complaints about:

 - the provision and delivery of academic programmes and related services;